IslandViewPTA/islandview-pta-site/content/news/2021-2-newsletter.md

 ## PTA Meeting Feb 2 @ 6 pm

-**Please join us on Tuesday for the February PTA meeting at 6 PM via Zoom (meeting link will be emailed).**
+**Please join us on Tuesday night for the February PTA meeting at 6 PM via Zoom (meeting link will be emailed).**

 So much to discuss and so many ways to get involved and share some LOVE for Island View!